 (Adds details on results, analysts estimates)

-Excluding items, Qualcomm earned 92 cents per share, beating analysts estimates of 81 cents, according to Thomson Reuters I/B/E/S.
+Excluding items, ADM earned 82 cents per share, beating analysts' average estimate by 12 cents, according to Thomson Reuters I/B/E/S.

 However, ADM's total revenue fell 2.6 percent to $16.07 billion in the three months ended Dec.
 31, amid continued weak demand for U.S. grains.

 ADM's results come amid media reports that the grain trader is in talks to buy smaller rival Bunge Ltd. ADM made no mention of such talks in its earnings statement.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Savio D'Souza)